Underwater timber harvesting , Reclaimed wood products , Reservoir management , Reservoir services

 Petit Saut

 In 1994, the flooding of the Petit Saut dam submerged hundreds of thousands of trees in French Guiana.
 These mostly invisible and preserved trees represent an extraordinary resource for the region.
+Triton Guyane, located in the heart of the Savanes district in Sinnamary, is pioneering an innovative project to harvest and utilize these woods.

 By 2025, Triton Guyane aims to produce 9,000 cubic meters of timber and secure 8% of the electricity needs for the Guianese coast through the sale of biomass fuel.
 This project is set to be a world first, both in terms of the technology used and the scale of the operation, coupled with a strong commitment to preserving the unique character of the site.

-Honor the unique character of Petit-Saut
+Respect the unique character of Petit-Saut

-Honor the unique character of Petit-Saut
+unique character

 Cutting submerged wood, an innovative and patented technology